reTHINK-project/scenario-service-implementation/docs/hyperties/connector/readme.md

 ### Architecture

-*Describe main Hyperty functionalities, Hyperty type and scenarios where the Hyperty will be used.
-Describe main internal Hyperty component architecture with a class diagram.*

-The Connector main functionality is to handle two party audio and voice conversations. *the support of Multiparty calls is for further study*
+The Connector main functionality is to handle two party audio and voice conversations.

 ![Architecture](connector-arch.png)